shield02/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 + 5-string_toupper.c - Script that changes a string to upper letters
 + 6-cap_string.c - Script that capitalize words
 + 7-leet.c - Script that encodes a string to 1337
++ 100-rot13.c - Script that encodes a string using rot13